First, what is a webhook?

 invalid-action - Invalid action provided.

-Action must be one of: buy, sell, exit, cancel, add.
-The available actions available for webhooks are buy, sell, exit, cancel and add.
+Action must be one of: buy, sell, exit, reverse, breakeven, cancel, or add.

 invalid-sentiment - Invalid sentiment provided.